Stochastic control of optimized certainty equivalents: Characterization and existence

-Since $\tilde \alpha$ is bounded, it follows by \assb{} that $(t,y)\mapsto b(t,y,\tilde\alpha(t,y))$ is bounded measurable, and by \cite{Menoukeu-13} that the SDE \eqref{eq:weaksol} admits a unique strong solution, which must therefore coincide with $Y^{\tilde \alpha}$.
-Since OCE risk measures are law invariant, we conclude that $\rho(f(Y^\alpha_T)) = \rho(f(Y^{\tilde{\alpha}}_T))$. \end{proof} The following proposition shows that the open-loop and the Markovian formulations of the control problem have the same value. \begin{proposition} If assumptions \assf{} and \assl{} are satisfied, then
+The following proposition shows that the open-loop and the Markovian formulations of the control problem have the same value, and in fact the Markov controls can be chosen to be Lipschitz: \begin{proposition} If assumptions \assb{}, \assf{} and \assl{} are satisfied, and $\sigma$ is uncontrolled and {non-degenerate}, then

-\end{proposition} \begin{proof} It was shown in \cite[Proposition 2.7]{OCE-PDE} that if $f$ is bounded and $l$ satisfies \assl{}, then
+\end{proposition} \begin{proof} It was shown in \cite[Proposition 3.2]{OCE-PDE} that if $f$ is bounded and $l$ satisfies \assl{}, then